 Form over Function

 Form over Function is a dual centered design force, creating unisex ready-to-wear collections and custom designed performance wear garments for musicians.
-Each FOF collection is completely androgynous, with a unique sizing system meant to liberate consumers from male or female segregations.
+Each FOF collection is completely androgynous, complete with a unique sizing system meant to liberate consumers from male or female segregations.
+Convertibility and ingenuity inspire FOF's true androgynous fashion aesthetic.

-Form over Function will be showing their newest collection, PARAMNESIA, at Envision Minneapolis.
-This collection explores stone and concrete textures with a dystopian influence.
+Form over Function will be showing their newest collection, ILLUMINATI, at Envision Minneapolis.
+Through symbolism and a fusion of leather and tech materials, the secret is all in the details.

-Joeleen Torvick is about sophistication, luxury, and being constantly chic.
-Inspired by the everyday shapes, Joeleen creates unique silhouettes that portray stylish elegance with a little edge.
+Inspired by the everyday shapes, Joeleen Torvick creates unique silhouettes that portray stylish elegance with a little edge.
 The resulting pieces are both modern and refined and allow women to showcase their confidence and individual style.
+This spring everyone will see a collection that is a little relaxed but still polished.
+The starting point came from elements of nature, agates specifically, where the shapes, colors, and lines originated.
+True to the Joeleen Torvick style, many pieces can be worn from day to night.

 Sarah Furnaé studied apparel design and development at the University of Wisconsin Stout, during which, she has won multiple awards with her de- signs, such as best technical achievement award, best finally garment and best in show with her senior collection.
 She then went on to graciously ac- cept an intern with Iris Van Herpen in the Netherlands, to expand her knowledge of Haute Couture.
 Finally a graduate, with a BA in science, Sarah currently works at J.W.
 Hulme Co. in St. Paul as a designer and technical designer for women’s and men’s luxury leather goods in their product development department.
 This will be her first collection presented after dedicating two years to raise her son.